Polish Joint Stock Company Registration

 They then accept the article of incorporation as written and subscribe for the shares.

-The whole company registration in Poland may take up to one or two weeks.
+The complete company registration in Poland may take up to one or two weeks.

 You will get the following results if you follow the above steps: